 There never, ever has been -- nor will there be, ever -- a true medical justification for today's radical circumcision.
 Never.
 Ever.

 The true purpose of routine circumcision -- male or female -- always has been -- and always will be -- behavior modification through sexual damage.

 Even though many American pro-circumcisionists claim there is a huge difference between male and female circumcision, the actual procedure, effects, and history are essentially identical -- namely, the amputation of healthy and purpose-serving protective and erogenous tissue from the genitals.
-It is quite clear that the purpose of female circumcision is elimination of orgasm in females, with the side "benefits" of decreased interest in both masturbation (considered by people with this type of mentality as sinful) and sexual intercourse (thus being a temptation for infidelity).
+It is quite clear that the purpose of female circumcision is elimination of orgasm in females, with the side "benefits" of decreased interest in both self-gratification (considered by people with this type of mentality as sinful) and sexual intercourse (thus being a temptation for infidelity).
 Certain religions/societies would probably make orgasm itself impossible in the male too, if they could keep procreation going.
 The "best" they could get was male circumcision: the greatest amount of trauma possible which still preserving the function of procreation.

 Anesthesia-free Circumcisions Still Occur, and Anesthesia Helps Little